Asynchronous PHP vs. Synchronous

 Back to top

-What Is Asynchronous PHP?
+What is Asynchronous PHP?

 Asynchronous PHP refers to PHP code that is written using the asynchronous model.
 In other words, asynchronous applications can multi-task.
 This is critical because traditionally, there’s a lot of time when a CPU sits idle while a PHP application manages I/O tasks.
 Not only does this slow overall application performance, but also, it lowers hardware utilization.